astarte-platform/astarte/README.md

 ## Let's try it!

+**This Astarte version has been discontinued and it is not supported anymore.**

+**Do not use this version on production systems, use a newer version instead.**

 Can't be easier.
 Pick your favorite machine with at least 4GB of free RAM, make sure it has [Docker](https://www.docker.com/), and simply: